-We will look at such a chromatic model contained in the chroma_model.fits file.
+You can directly access the AHMRA service through the Models tab of ASPR02 Target Editor.
+However, in our case, we have precomputed a specific DISCO model.
+Load the disco_model.fits file.
 After loading it, you will see the first image in the model corresponding to the first wavelength, i.e. 0.5μ m.
-You can change the intensity dynamic for LINEAR to LOGARITHMIC.
-Doing that, you clearly see the two components of the model, i.e. a uniform disk (star) and an elongated Gaussian distribution (disk).
+You can change the intensity dynamic from LINEAR to LOGARITHMIC.
+Doing that, you clearly see the two components of the model, i.e. the star and an elongated circumstellar disk.

 Now click on the Animate button to see the model dependence with the observing wavelength from 0.5μ m to 10μ m.
+You can change the animation speed.
+The model is huge with 250 channels, and ASPRO2 may be a bit stressed...